ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Receivers.

-   A Domain Owner advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in {#dmarc-policy- record}) to those domains.
+   A Domain Owner advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in Section 6.1) to those domains.
 In doing so, Domain Owners make specific requests of Mail Receivers regarding the disposition of messages purporting to be from one of the Domain Owner's domains and the provision of feedback about those messages.

    A Domain Owner may choose not to participate in DMARC evaluation by Mail Receivers.
 In this case, the Domain Owner simply declines to